Thank you for exercising your right to vote

-As I write this, we are only days from the primary election.
+As I write this, we are only a few months from the general election.
 Numbers matter in an election and we have the numbers to make a difference.
 As you may be aware, there are approximately 130,000 veterans residing in Idaho.
 In addition, it has been estimated that 94 % of veterans vote.
 Combine this with wives, family members and friends, and it results in a significant number of votes.

 We are stronger together and our influence counts.
 However we must speak with one voice and our voices must be heard.
 While our various veterans’ service organizations cannot officially endorse a political candidate, as individuals, we are urged to support those running for public office who support us and our legislative efforts.